You are here to get to know everything about Anthurium magnificum care as well as in-depth plant information.

 But you still have to be careful not to over-water your Anthurium.
 Over-watering is one of the deadliest things you can do to a plant.

 The most common affliction caused by over-watering is root rot (or wet feet).
-When you saturate the soil, oxygen can’t get through to the roots.
+When you saturate the soil, oxygen can’t reach the roots.

 Oxygen is as important to your plant’s roots as water.